whitneyburton/portfolios/students/1710-front/bruce-chung/1710-bruce-chung-M3.md

 ### Playing a Part

-Although there is no longer a pairing schedule, I've continued to stay involved with 1711 and now 1801.
+I've stayed involved with 1711 and 1801.
 I informally pair roughly every other day and I am always available for to help.
 I've been involved in iron-FE.
 I attended a hackathon and was able to work in a team with back-end students for the first time.

 ------------------